open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 - Names have synergies
 - Rescheduling the recurring meeting time to 9:30 CST

+### Action Item:
+- @maridob will review the PR of @Lens-fitzgerald and @omitfo2 for merging

 ### Next Steps:
 - Discuss the integration of VRS with other components
 - Discuss the "context" concept
 - Review prioritization of the problem
+- Review the active issues

 </details>